Lucy-Forrest-Lab/MemSTATS_benchmark/README.md

 •	“Structure-Title” – name of the given protein

-•	“Reference” – a number pointing to a reference in the document “References” that describes the structure or its symmetry
+•	“Reference” – a number pointing to a reference that describes the structure or its symmetry (see "References.doc")

 While compiling the set, we aimed to describe the diversity of membrane protein symmetries, while minimizing trivial cases.
 The following features are described for each symmetry (note that “;” is used to separate each distinct symmetry description within a structure):